In Part One of this post, I shared the first two mobility myths with you. They covered foam rolling and self massage tools, as well as stretching.

 To continue your learning, you can do a few things…

-My online program, The Unbreakable Body, guides you through training and learning to help you improve your mobility and strength.
-It’s an excellent choice if you want to take the reigns as caretaker of your body, while being supported in the journey with custom programming and continuing education.
+My online Unbreakable Body programs guide you through smart physical training help you improve your mobility and strength.
+They’ll also teach you how to take care of your body yourself, so that you can create your own activities and workouts that will support excellent choice if you want to take the reigns as caretaker of your body, while being supported in the journey with custom programming and continuing education.

 No matter where you take it from here, go forward with the intention to become ever-wiser about how you spend your time as the caretaker of your body.